-Thyme Second Stage Program is a second stage transition house for women and children fleeing abuse.
+Thyme Second Stage Program is a second-stage transition house for women and their children who have experienced abuse.

-Personal support for women and children means the provision of crisis and emotional support, safety planning, access to information, education regarding the dynamics and impacts of violence against women and children and how to heal from these impacts.
+Personal support for these families means the provision of crisis and emotional support, safety planning, access to information, and education regarding the impacts of abuse and how to heal and rebuild.

 What to expect

-The Thyme program involves commitments from you as a participant as well as commitments from staff to offer support in a range of ways to you and your family.
+The Thyme Second Stage Program involves commitments from you as a participant as well as commitments by staff to offer support in a range of ways to you and your family.

 As a Thyme participant, you will: